 John Needham Pickering, a Volunteer (predecessor of the Territorial) thought his family firm that produced polishing compounds and rouges for the cutlery trade, could produce something better than the traditional pipeclay for whitening the Slade Wallace buckskin equipment the Army then wore.
 They developed a pure white compressed block product that could, by the addition of a little water, be applied with a sponge, rag or brush.
-They sold it to the local Hillsborough barracks who adopted his product and their extra white webbing was admired and led to it’s adoption by the rest of the army.
+They sold it to the local Hillsborough barracks who adopted his product and their extra white webbing was admired and led to it’s adoption by the rest of the army in the 1880’s.
 For ten or fifteen years a Blanco-pipeclay controversy went on in the barrack-rooms, and Blanco won.

 The product was sold in cake form shown on this page as well as liquid and paste form in a squeezable tube.
 The period of production of the two other forms is unclear but with certainty after 1900.

 It is owned by Denise Wey who recounts it was given to her by her Grandmother as a keepsake who told her it had always been for whitening (and as a child she always whitened Denise’s shoes from it).
-Denise’s Great Granddad was with the Durham Light Infantry pre 1900, then only a boy (photo below) and her father remembers it being in her Great Grandmothers house, when he was a boy and always used for whitening.
+Denise’s Great Granddad was with the Durham Light Infantry pre-1900, then only a boy (photo below) and her father remembers it being in her Great Grandmothers house, when he was a boy and always used for whitening.

 Photo: Denise Wey